krunixbase/shamir/README.md

-# shamir
+shamir
 Reference-grade implementation of Shamir Secret Sharing with modular encoding and audit-ready structure.

-## Overview
+## 🧭 Overview

-This repository provides a clean, dependency-free implementation of Shamir Secret Sharing (SSS), designed for correctness, clarity, and long-term maintainability.
+This repository provides clean, dependency-free implementations of Shamir Secret Sharing (SSS) in both Python and Go, designed for correctness, clarity, and long-term maintainability.

 The project focuses on:

-- explicit mathematical correctness,
+✅ Explicit mathematical correctness

-- clear separation of responsibilities,
+✅ Clear separation of responsibilities

-- deterministic behavior suitable for audits and integrations.
+✅ Deterministic behavior suitable for audits and integrations

-## Features
+## 🚀 Features
+# Python

-- Pure Python implementation of Shamir Secret Sharing
+Pure Python implementation of Shamir Secret Sharing

-- Configurable threshold and share count
+Configurable threshold and share count

-- URL-safe Base64 encoding for share transport
+URL-safe Base64 encoding for share transport

-- Explicit exception hierarchy for safe integration
+Explicit exception hierarchy for safe integration

-- Deterministic and auditable unit tests
+Deterministic and auditable unit tests

+# Go
+Modular share verification with audit-grade reporting

+Deterministic error codes and structured context

+CLI integration with human-readable and JSON output

+No reconstruction logic — pure defensiveness

+Integration-ready for CI and automated pipelines

-## Design Principles
+## 🧠 Design Principles

-- **Separation of concerns**
+Separation of concerns
-  Core cryptographic logic is isolated from encoding and I/O layers.
+Cryptographic logic is isolated from encoding, I/O, and validation layers.

-- **Explicit failure semantics**
+Explicit failure semantics
-  All error conditions are represented by dedicated exception classes.
+All error conditions are represented by structured exceptions or error objects.

-- **Audit-first structure**
+Audit-first structure
-  Code is written to be readable, reviewable, and defensible.
+Code is written to be readable, reviewable, and defensible — suitable for compliance and forensic use.

 ## Project Structure